 Organic baby food: Better for baby?

 Organic foods are grown or processed without synthetic fertilizers or pesticides.
 Feeding your baby organic baby food might limit his or her exposure to these substances.
+However, research doesn't suggest that organic food provides major nutritional benefits.

 Conventional growers use pesticides to protect their crops from molds, insects and diseases.
 When farmers spray pesticides, this can leave residue on produce.
 Organic produce carries significantly fewer pesticide residues than does conventional produce.
 Some people might buy organic baby food to limit their babies' exposure to these residues — since infants might be more susceptible to harm potentially caused by pesticides than are adults.
 However, residues on most products — both organic and nonorganic — don't exceed government safety thresholds.

 Some parents prefer organic baby food because it's environmentally friendly.
 Others feel that organic baby food simply tastes better.
 What's most important, however, is a balanced diet.
-Offering your child healthy foods from the beginning — whether they're organic or not — will set the stage for a lifetime of healthy eating.
+Offering your child healthy foods from the beginning — organic or not — will set the stage for a lifetime of healthy eating.